 For More Information

-If you have questions about Christmas decorations for pets or general questions about pet care, you can contact Kara Jenkins, Owner of TLC Pet Sitter.
-We are also available by email at email@example.com.
+If you have questions about the hazards of Christmas decorations for pets or general questions about pet care, you can contact Kara Jenkins, Owner of TLC Pet Sitter.
+We are also available by email at firstname.lastname@example.org.